 An introduction to the concept of a function and its graph.
 Polynomial and rational functions, logarithmic and exponential functions, and trigonometric functions.
 Examination of the relationship between algebraic and graphical formulations of ideas and concepts.
-Prereq: 3 years college preparatory mathematics or permission of the instructor; QL; STAFF
+Prereq: 3 years college preparatory mathematics or permission of the instructor; Credit cannot be earned for MATH 131 in addition to credit for either CTL 130 or MATH 140; STAFF

-MATH 140 , MATH 141 Functions and Calculus I-II
+MATH 140, MATH 141 Functions and Calculus I-II

 An introduction to the theory and applications of the differential calculus including a review of concepts from precalculus.
 Limits, continuity and differentiation of functions of one variable, with applications.
 Students successfully completing MATH 141 are prepared for MATH 152.
-Prereq: three years of college preparatory mathe- matics; MATH 140 and MATH 141 together cover all the calculus material treated in MATH 151.
+Prereq: three years of college preparatory mathematics; MATH 140 and MATH 141 together cover all the calculus material treated in MATH 151.
 Credit cannot be earned for MATH 151 in addition to credit for either MATH 140 or MATH 141.
 MATH 141 carries MNS Foundation credit.
 QL; STAFF